 · Better deal with the relational dynamics of diversity of multi-party work and its effects on people, their perspectives and positions.

 UT considers this consortium leadership skill a competitive advantage in the proposal phase as well as the delivery phase of your new projects or collaborations.
 You learn to speed up the collaborative effort and build more collective capacity around a joint ‘consortium-task’.
 We do not so much focus on the ‘technical’ aspects of consortium building (proposal writing, project management, IPR etc.) but more on the relational dynamics of multi-party collaboration and how to intervene in this effectively to make more impact in line with your proposed impact plans.
 To handle with care and confidence the complexities of multi-party R&D collaboration and its societal impact.

 Consortiumdynamics has been over the years highly valued by the UT participants for its practice orientation (your own cases), the combination of experiential learning, relevant theoretic concepts, and introductions of experienced consortium leaders.

 For PhD’s: Notice that in your Training & Supervision Plan for PhD candidates (Doctoral Education Program) you can find Consortium dynamics as an option in the learning track: Research Support.

 The program is administered on behalf of the Twente Graduate School and the UT Career Development Centre by Janneke de Sousa and Sofia Boekholt.

-Faculty are experts who combine academic and leadership roles in multi-party organization: Drs.
-Frans Grobbe, Mw.
-Prof. dr. Sandra Schruijer.
-Mw.
-Prof. dr. Miriam Vollenbroek and Prof. dr. Hermie Hermens are the UT ambassadors watching over the relevance of the program to its UT target group.
+Faculty are experts who combine academic and leadership roles in multi-party organization: Drs Frans Grobbe, Prof. dr. Sandra Schruijer.
+Involved UT ambassadors watch over the relevance of the program to its UT target group.